dsiefert/day-planner/README.md

     rails generate day_planner:log
     rake db:migrate

 This just adds an extra table entitled 'day_planner_log'.
 As long as the table's there, it'll log each task execution, as well as every instance in which DayPlanner activates.

+It may be worth considering clearing the log on every launch.
+You can add such instruction to your schedule file:

+    DayPlanner.clear_log

 Clear the log as the spirit takes you.
 Do what you do best.

 ## Contributing